Medically reviewed on March 16, 2018.

 See also: Side effects (in more detail)

-Many drugs can interact with erythromycin.
+Many drugs can interact with E.E.S.
+Granules.
 Not all possible interactions are listed here.
-Tell your doctor about all your medications and any you start or stop using during treatment with erythromycin, especially:
+Tell your doctor about all your medications and any you start or stop using during treatment with this medicine, especially:

 antiviral medicine (drugs to treat hepatitis, or HIV/AIDS);